Philadelphia Truck Accident Lawyer

 - Truck inspection and maintenance logs

-When you are involved in a catastrophic truck accident, you may be entitled to various kinds of compensation for your losses caused by the accident.
-The primary form of compensation in many truck accident claims is personal injury compensation.
+You could receive personal injury compensation.
+But you may be entitled to various kinds of compensation for your losses caused by the accident.

 If you and your family have a loved one who was killed in a truck accident, your family may be entitled to seek wrongful death damages.
 These damages include compensation to the deceased individual’s estate for things like hospital and medical expenses for the injuries suffered in the accident, funeral and burial expenses, estate administration expenses, and compensation for conscious pain and suffering the deceased individual endured prior to their death.
 Your family may also be entitled to seek compensation for the lost income and benefits your loved one would have been reasonably expected to contribute to your family’s support, in addition to the loss of your loved one’s society, companionship, comfort, guidance, and household services.

 In rare cases of egregious conduct that leads to a truck accident, plaintiffs in a truck accident case may be able to seek punitive damages.
-Punitive damages do not compensate a plaintiff for any loss but are instead intended to punish the at-fault party for conduct that “shocks the conscience” of a reasonable person.
+Punitive damages do not compensate a plaintiff for any loss but are instead intended to punish the at-fault party for.

-In Pennsylvania, the statute of limitations for personal injury and property damage claims is two years from the date of the truck accident.
-If you do not file your lawsuit within the statute of limitations, the court will almost certainly permanently dismiss your case.
+If you do not file your lawsuit within the statute of limitations, the court can dismiss your case.

 - Inattentiveness behind the wheel